Anhuman/Daily-Mathematics/README.md

 4. Exit and Open the App again.
 [Check the version number on the bottom to confirm]

 Current Build:
-v1.1
+>Version 1.1

-Features-
+What's New:
->Fully Offline and decreased loading time via cache usage.
+>Offline functionality and decreased loading time via cache usage.

-Known Bugs-
+Known Bugs:
 >Issue regarding delivery of updates due to use of Browser's cache.
-(Looking for workarounds, open to constructive feedback & suggestions)
+(Looking for workarounds at the moment)